 Disclaimer: While I have certainly read quite a bit (both books and articles) and watched videos about Marketing and Marketing for games, I’m by no means an expert.
 This is the area where none of us had any real experience, and so far I’ll admit we haven’t achieved amazing results.
-We still haven’t taken what I consider the most important actions (the ones with highest potential), so take these advices with a grain of salt.
+We still haven’t taken every possible action we could take on this marketing journey, so take these advices with a grain of salt.
 They have surely worked for some people, but they might not work for you.
 I will update this article as we continue learning from our experience in the last phase of Gravitators.

 1- Dedicated Marketer.
 Having a someone on the team allocated 100% on Marketing is usually not possible in small indie teams.
 If that is the case for you, you’ll have to decide between:

 – Hiring a person or a PR company.

 – Choosing one of the team members to do marketing tasks on top of their regular work.

 – Divide the tasks between several members.

 In my experience, most developers do not enjoy doing marketing.
 But in today’s oversaturated market, it’s a must. if there’s someone very social and outgoing on your team, or already very active in social media, that might be the right one for the job.